kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 know that this has succeeded?
 -->

 - Add a new code path in kubeadm that can be used to join control plane nodes without potentially violating the version skew policy, by letting the kubelet only communicate with the local kube-apiserver.
+- Also adjust init and upgrade to result in the same configuration.
 - Use a new feature gate `ControlPlaneKubeletLocalMode` to toggle the feature until graduating to GA.